LLM Reference

 Claude 3.5 Sonnet vs Grok 2 Vision

 Claude 3.5 Sonnet (2024) and Grok 2 Vision (2024) are frontier reasoning models from Anthropic and xAI.
-Claude 3.5 Sonnet ships a 200K-token context window, while Grok 2 Vision ships a not-yet-sourced context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+Claude 3.5 Sonnet ships a 200k-token context window, while Grok 2 Vision ships a not-yet-sourced context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 Grok 2 Vision is safer overall; choose Claude 3.5 Sonnet when coding workflow support matters.